mehah/Slight/README.md

 # Slight Framework

-Slight is a micro framework MVC that will assist you in the development of restful app.
+Slight is an MVC framework that will assist you in the development of rest applications, containing tools for routing, authentication, and validation for data models.

 Example